BrianARuff/windows-imageMagick-resizer/README.md

 # What is the purpose of this application?

-- The purpose of this application is to provide a simple to resize and rename either a single file or multiple files at once inside your javascript.
+- The purpose of this application is to provide a simple way to resize and rename either a single file or multiple files at once inside your javascript.
 Basically, you don't have to result to the web to do this.

 ## How to use this application.